Hostile Environment Awareness Training

 How does HEAT differ from HEFAT?

-How can I enroll in a HEAT course with Who Dares Group?
+How can I enrol in a HEAT course with Who Dares Group?